Stellar Judging Panel Unveiled for the Future Food Awards 2019

-A high-profile panel of industry leaders will weigh up contenders in nine exciting categories at the free-to-enter Future Food Awards.
+A high-profile panel of industry leaders will weigh up contenders in nine exciting categories at the free-to-enter Future Food Awards 2019.

-The list of Award judges includes eminent figures such as William Chase, founder of Tyrells and Chase Distillery, Renee Elliott, founder of Planet Organic, and John Stapleton, founder of New Covent Garden Soup Co and Little Dish.
+The list of Award judges, which has just been released, reads like a who’s who of the food industry.
+Big names including William Chase, founder of Tyrrells and Chase Distillery, Renee Elliott, founder of Planet Organic, and John Stapleton, founder of New Covent Garden Soup Co and Little Dish, are among seven Supreme Champion category judges.

-The Awards are the brainchild of Holly Shackleton, editor of Speciality Food – the biggest trade magazine in the fine food sector – and Sue Nelson, founder of The FoodTalk Show – a dedicated podcast enjoyed around the world.
+The fast approaching Future Food Awards are the brainchild of Holly Shackleton, editor of Speciality Food – the biggest trade magazine in the fine food sector – and Sue Nelson, founder of The FoodTalk Show – a dedicated podcast enjoyed around the world.

-They joined forces to merge the established Speciality Food New Producer Awards and The FoodTalk Awards to create the Future Food Awards, a pioneering awards scheme to promote cutting edge food and drink innovators and the industry at large.
+They have joined forces to merge Speciality Food’s established New Producer Awards and The FoodTalk Awards to create the Future Food Awards, a pioneering awards scheme to promote cutting edge food and drink innovators and the industry at large.

-Winners in each category will pitch to Future Food Award judges and Sue Nelson, Holly Shackleton and Jason Gibb of Bread & Jam, at Bread & Jam, the UK’s first food founders’ festival held on Thursday 3 October 2019 at the Institute of Directors in London’s Pall Mall.
-The Supreme Champion of the Future Food Awards will then be named.
+The winner of each category will be chosen by Future Food Award founders Holly Shackleton and Sue Nelson plus host Jason Gibb of Bread & Jam, and will go on to present to the full panel of judges at Bread & Jam, the UK’s first food founders’ festival.
+This will be held on Thursday 3 October 2019 at the Institute of Directors in London’s Pall Mall.
+The judges will then select the Supreme Champion of the Future Food Awards.

 The Future Food Awards have nine categories including Young Producer, Drink Innovation, Mission Driven and Technology, giving food and drink businesses ranging from small-scale producers to technology-driven innovators their time in the spotlight.